-12. The subject site is located near the Bike Boulevard on Roosevelt Street and there are bicycle lanes striped in both directions on 20th Street.
-This route offers a North/South connection to the light rail corridor (Washington/Jefferson Streets) as well as direct access to the Bike Boulevard, a low stress route for bicyclists to travel from the downtown to the Grand Canal.
+11. There are bicycle lanes striped in both directions on 20th Street, two blocks east of the site.
+The presence of bicycle facilities on 20th Street is important for the multimodal environment envisioned through the Eastlake-Garfield TOD Policy Plan, for the Guiding Principles for Complete Streets, and for the Bicycle Master Plan.
+This route offers a North/South connection to the light rail corridor (Washington/Jefferson Streets) as well as direct access to the Bike Boulevard to the north at Roosevelt Street, a low stress route for bicyclists to travel from the downtown to the Grand Canal.
 This design is consistent with the Council adopted Guiding Principles for Complete Streets, one tenet of which is to make Phoenix more bikeable.